Spinal Stenosis Specialists

 What causes spinal stenosis?

 Many conditions can lead to spinal stenosis.
-Those the AABP Integrative Pain Care team sees most often include:
+Those the AABP Integrative Pain Care and Wellness team sees most often include:

 • Degenerative disc disease